dougsweetser/Q/docs/QM/spin_and_angular_momentum.md

 significant but not unreasonable constraint.
 Second, these rotations are written with generalized coordinates instead of the very familiar and comfortable x, y, z.
-This extra effort will be useful when considering how rotations are effected by curved spacetime.
+This extra effort will be useful when considering how rotations are effected by curved space-time.
 This machinery is also necessary to do quaternion analysis (please see that section, it's great :-)

 There are similar rotations around the first and second axes at the origin;